South Asian History Month: Dr Ananta Dave

 29 July, 2020

-Dr Ananta Dave, Medical Director and Consultant Child & Adolescent Psychiatrist at the Lincolnshire Partnership NHS Foundation Trust writes on the theme of dualism and of expressing yourself in the full richness of your cultural heritage.
+Dr Ananta Dave, Medical Director and Consultant Child and Adolescent Psychiatrist at the Lincolnshire Partnership NHS Foundation Trust writes on the theme of dualism and of expressing yourself in the full richness of your cultural heritage.

 A tale of two mother(land)s